hongyi-zhao/dockerfile/README.md

 $ cd deepin && bash build.sh
 ```

-## Extend the base image as you wish:
+## Extend the base image as you wish
 For the definition of related variables, see [here](https://github.com/hongyi-zhao/dockerfile/blob/master/deepin/environment).
 To add your desired applications, create and build from a custom Dockerfile with this image as a base.
 Example with `firefox`:

 ```